What is a coulis?

-This tomato coulis is brimming with exotic flavors!
-It’s a marvelous variant of this classic tomato coulis.
-Serve it as a condiment for grilled vegetables, fish and meats, or as a dipping sauce for grilled cheese sandwiches and fritters.
+So enjoy this marvelous variant of my classic tomato coulis (or make that one, if you’d like to try the basic recipe).
+Serve it any way you like: as a condiment for grilled vegetables, fish or meats; or as a dipping sauce for grilled cheese sandwiches and fritters.

 Curried tomato coulis